CiscoDevNet/NSO-Playground-System-Install/README.md

 drwxr-xr-x 1 developer ncsadmin    31 Jun 28 11:05 web-ui
 ```

+**_NOTE:_**  The NSO examples target Local Install and need to modify them to run them on a System Install.
+See the [NSO Getting Started Guide](https://developer.cisco.com/docs/nso/guides/#!installation/modify-examples-for-system-install) for more details.

 ## Guidelines

 - Code shared is public, **avoid any confidential information.**
 - NSO Playground is designed for short "_How-to_" examples.
 Consider the following points when creating instructions:
-  - NSO Playground is **ephemeral**, any work not part of your remote Github repository **will be lost.**
+  - NSO Playground is **ephemeral**.
+Any work not part of your remote Github repository **will be lost.**
-  - The container offered have a **lifespan of 2 hours.** After 2 hours, the container is automatically destroyed.
+  - The container offered has a **lifespan of 2 hours.** After 2 hours, the container is automatically destroyed.
   - If you need to work on NSO for a longer period of time, consider using a [free NSO evaluation copy](https://developer.cisco.com/docs/nso/#!getting-and-installing-nso/download-your-nso-free-trial-installer-and-cisco-neds) or [reserve a free DevNet sandbox.](https://developer.cisco.com/site/sandbox/)

 ## Recommendations

 - Create examples with an "_Infrastructure as a Code_" mindset.
-This means, everything needed to create your examples is in your Github repository.
+This means everything needed to create your examples is in your GitHub repository.
 - It is recommended to avoid specifying NSO versions in the code, as the underlying NSO will be upgraded with newer releases.
-- As seen in the examples use environment variables when developing.
+- As seen in the examples, use environment variables when developing.
   - `$NCS_DIR` is a handy environment variable.
   - Use `env | grep -i ncs` to see the environment variables available by `ncs`.
-- The directory structure of the workspace matters, consider it when creating an example.
+- The directory structure of the workspace matters.
+Consider it when creating an example.
 - Always add a README.md file to the root directory of your repository with instructions on how to setup or run your example.
-- Use the **preview** feature (right click) in VS Code to the see the markdown files formatted.
+- Use the **preview** feature (right click) in VS Code to see the markdown files formatted.

    <img src="img/preview_md.png" width="1000px" height="auto" alt="markdown file">